That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 - 2 tsp cardamom

-Every ingredient is there for a reason: the oat and buckwheat flakes are slow carbs, apple fibre and chia slow glucose absorption and feed your gut bacteria, hemp seed provides complete plant protein, flaxseed and coconut chips give healthy fats, cinnamon supports your insulin sensitivity, and maca and cardamom add flavour without touching your blood sugar.
-One portion turns your yoghurt from a snack into a meal that carries you for 3-4 hours.
+Every ingredient is there for a reason: the oat and buckwheat flakes are slow-release carbs, apple fibre and chia seeds slow down glucose absorption and feed your gut bacteria, hemp seeds provide complete plant protein, flaxseed and coconut chips give healthy fats, cinnamon supports your insulin sensitivity, and maca and cardamom add flavour without touching your blood sugar.
+One portion turns your yoghurt from a snack into a meal that carries you 3-4 hours.

 Your move: the GOOD.
 Glucose Support system